HugoBlox/hugo-blox-builder/README.md

 ### The Page Builder to Easily Create Professional Websites ✏️ 📰 🚀

 **Create _any_ kind of website for free with Wowchemy.
 Write using Markdown, Jupyter, or RStudio.
-Choose a beautiful template, color theme, and font.
-Build anything with the Page Builder - over 50 _widgets_, _themes_, and _language packs_ included!**
+Choose a beautiful Template, Color theme and Font.
+Build anything with the Page Builder - over 50 _Widgets_, _Themes_, and _Language packs_ included!**

 [Check out the latest **demos**](https://wowchemy.com/templates/) of what you'll get in less than 10 minutes, or [view the **showcase**](https://wowchemy.com/user-stories/) of personal, project, and business sites.